 4. Add Validators.
 Four categories of the validations can be added to an input field:

-- Required field: checks whether the field is empty and if so, the form with the input will not be submitted.
+- Required field: checks whether the field is empty.

 - Length constraint: checks whether the input fits within the range of the specified length.